Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 An expansion tank is a small pressurized vessel installed on the cold water inlet line near your water heater.
 Its primary function is to absorb the increased volume of water that occurs during the heating process, preventing dangerous pressure buildup in your plumbing system.

-When water heats from cold to 140°F or higher, it expands by approximately 2-3% in volume.
-In a closed plumbing system—one with backflow preventers, check valves, or pressure-reducing valves—this expanded water has nowhere to escape back into the municipal supply.
-Without an expansion tank, pressure builds to dangerous levels, potentially exceeding 80 PSI and causing significant damage to your plumbing infrastructure.
+When water heats from cold to 140°F or higher, it expands by approximately 1 to 1.5% in volume for typical residential systems.
+In a closed plumbing system (one with backflow preventers, check valves, or pressure-reducing valves), this expanded water has nowhere to escape back into the municipal supply.
+Without an expansion tank, pressure builds to dangerous levels, potentially exceeding the 80 PSI code limit and causing significant damage to your plumbing infrastructure.

 The tank contains an internal rubber diaphragm or bladder that separates two chambers: one for water and one for pre-pressurized air.
 As water heats and expands, it enters the tank and compresses the air chamber, which absorbs the pressure increase.
 When water cools or is used, the compressed air pushes water back into the system, maintaining stable pressure throughout your home.